 Known as Ernest Hemingway’s favorite escape, Bimini are a chain of islands located 81 km east of Miami and part of the Bahamas (Central America).
 Composed of three islands (North, South and East Bimini), they are the closest Bahamian islands to the United States.

 Daily scheduled air services connect these islands to Nassau, Grand Bahama and Florida.
-Only a limited number of cars are allowed on the Bimini and to get around it is possible to use taxis, trams or rent golf carts or bikes.
+Only a limited number of cars are allowed here and to get around it is possible to use taxis, trams or rent golf carts or bikes.

-The history of Bimini dates back to Ponce de Leon a Spanish explorer who visited the area in 1513.
+The history dates back to Ponce de Leon a Spanish explorer who visited the area in 1513.
 He stopped here in search for the mythical Fountain of Youth, that supposed to exist somewhere near South Bimini.
-Settled in the early 1920s, Bimini was a base of operations for rumrunners from Nassau and during Prohibition the economy of the islands began to prosper.
+Settled in the early 1920s, the island was a base of operations for rumrunners from Nassau and during Prohibition the economy of the islands began to prosper.

 Copyright ©2014 Bahama Out Islands Promotion Board